gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 ### 5. Make sure that your GitLab CE/EE is 8.0 [CE]

 Please verify that you use GitLab CE/EE 8.0.
-If not, please follow update guide: https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/7.14-to-8.0.md
+If not, please follow the update guide: https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/update/7.14-to-8.0.md

 ### 6. Stop GitLab CE/EE [CE]

-Before you can migrate actual data you need to stop GitLab CE/EE first.
+Before you can migrate data you need to stop GitLab CE/EE first.

     sudo service gitlab stop

 ### 7. Backup GitLab CE/EE [CE]

 This migration poses a **significant risk** of breaking your GitLab CE/EE.
-You should create a backup before doing it.
+**You should create the GitLab CI/EE backup before doing it.**

     cd /home/git/gitlab
     sudo -u git -H bundle exec rake gitlab:backup:create RAILS_ENV=production